serbelga/navigation-compose-extended/README.md

 ### Navigate with arguments

-The `NavArgumentKey` represents a navigation argument key in the Navigation graph.
-If we are using annotations, we can annotate function parameters as:
+If we are using annotations, we can use the `@NavArgument` annotation in the function parameters as:

 ```kotlin
 @NavDestination(